Alfresco/docs-alfresco/search-enterprise/latest/config/index.md

 ### Provide custom JDBC Drivers

-Elasticsearch only provides the PostgreSQL driver by default and it is bundled with the Elasticsearch executable components.
+Search Enterprise only provides the PostgreSQL driver by default and it is bundled with the Search Enterprise executable components.
 If you want to use a different database to PostgreSQL you must provide the correct JDBC configuration and corresponding driver.
 The drivers are loaded from a directory called `db-drivers` that must be present at the same directory level as the executable `.jar` file.

 For example: